code-experiment/code-experiment-website/readme.md

 - Please let the team know you have created the pull request.
 - Your code will go through a review before being merged.
   - If all the code checks off it will be merged in.
-  - If there is some changes that we request, you will be notified.
-Please make requested changes, once your code has passed the review it will be merged in.
+  - If there is some changes that we request, you will be notified via email.
+Please make the requested changes and commit/push your code.
+  - Once your code has passed the review it will be merged in.
+  - If you have any questions leave a comment on the changes.

 > YOU DID IT!!!!
 Thank you!

 # Git Workflow For Reviews
-- Found a pull request
+  - Found a pull request.
-- Click add a review
+  - Click add your review.
-  - Add any comments to things that need changed/updated if any
+  - Add any comments to things that need changed/updated if any.
+    - You can either add a single comment, which will not start the review.
+If you want to add a comment and start the review click start a review.
-- If you are finished reviewing the file follow these steps
+  - If you are finished reviewing the file follow these steps.
-  - Click submit to review and it will have a drop down
+    - Click finish your review.
-  - If there are changes to be made click submit changes request
+    - If there are changes to be made click radio button Request changes and submit review.
-    - After the correct changes were made click resolved conversation on each correct change
+      - These changes will be emailed to the developer, after the correct changes have been made you can resolve each conversation.
-    - If all changes were made correctly click Submit Review
-    - Click Submit and Merge
-  - If no changes click submit and merge
+    - If no changes or all changes are fixed click radio button Approve and submit review.
-> All done!
+    - You might have to merge the pull request.

 [Back To Top](#Code-experiment-meetup)